hardik-kh/Text-colour-game/README.md

 # Rules
-You have to type the name of the colour which is present on the text.
+You have to type the name of the colour which is present on the text.<br />
-It gets tricky when the text are also the spelling <br />
-of some random colours
+It gets tricky when the text are also the spelling of some random colours